zivlevi/demochat/README.md

 ## Add composition

-Our lets chat app needs a mongo in order to work , so let's add it!
+Our Let's Chat app needs mongo in order to work, so let's add it!

-you can read more about compositions in our docs, but we will also walk through the process here : https://docs.codefresh.io/docs/create-composition
+You can read more about compositions in our docs, but we will also walk through the process here : https://docs.codefresh.io/docs/create-composition

-Click the Composition view icon in the left pane, and click the Add Composition.
+Click the ___Composition___ view icon in the left pane, and click the ___Add Composition___.

 ![Screenshot](https://codefresh.io/wp-content/uploads/2017/03/1.png)